nalvarez508/amtrak-rail-planner/docs/index.md

 ### Issues with App
 If there are problems with running the application, please submit an issue.
 I cannot test for everything but tried to make it as resilient as possible during normal use.

+The most common thing I would expect to see is Amtrak blocking the underlying search feature (a web scraper), which would break the application.
+At that point, I might investigate loading timetables into the app and attempting to "search" manually.

 ### Future Work
 Lots of you have reached out with suggestions for the application.
 That's great!
 However, I cannot necessarily implement them all, as much as I would love to.
 This may be due to a technical roadblock, infeasability, or lack of public interest.
 I'm still a college student with other things to keep up on, and this was always a side project for me.